navcoin/navcoin-org/content/for-developers/index.md

         text="With a publicly verifiable transaction ledger, you can easily use NavCoin in your apps and websites."
     >}}
     {{< feature
-        titleText="Always open source"
+        titleText="Always open-source"
         imgSrc="/images/for-developers/dev-trust.svg"
-        text="NavCoin software will always be free and in alignment with open source principles."
+        text="NavCoin software will always be free and in alignment with open-source principles."
     >}}
 {{< /item_container_section >}}